kashif/node-geos/README.md

 ##Prerequisites

 Make sure you have GEOS version 3.x as well as PROJ.4 version 4.7.x or higher installed together with the headers and libraries.
+(This is maybe outdated.
+Will be updated soon.)

 ## Installation